From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: Introduction

 To facilitate the implementation of FL in healthcare, we have considered and analyzed the most recent studies, delving into the practical application of FL in healthcare.
 We provide numerous recommendations and promising opportunities, which, if followed appropriately, might be able to mitigate current pitfalls and challenges, ultimately leading to high-quality development and reliable reporting of results in FL with healthcare.
 Our review makes contributions as follows: \begin{itemize} \item Quantifying and evaluating the integrity and variation of most recent and advanced FL technologies in healthcare to identify challenges, flaws and pitfalls; \item Providing a taxonomized, in-depth analysis and discussion of various aspects of FL within healthcare; \item Offering evidence-based guidelines and recommendations to enhance the quality of FL development, ensuring fair and reproducible comparisons of FL strategies, while also identifying emerging trends and suggesting future opportunities for improving patient outcomes and streamlining clinical workflows. \end{itemize}

-The rest of this review is organized as follows. \textit{Section 2} offers the background and preliminaries of FL. \textit{Section 3} presents the screening procedure of this review. \textit{Section 4} summarizes the key results of this review. \textit{Section 5} discusses the most recent advances, challenges and pitfalls for implementing FL in healthcare, providing recommended practices to avoid current pitfalls as well as outlining potential future research directions and opportunities.
+The rest of this review is structured as follows. \textit{Section 2} provides an overview of the background and preliminaries of FL. \textit{Section 3} describes the screening procedure adopted in this work. \textit{Section 4} highlights the key findings of our analysis. \textit{Section 5} explores recent advances, challenges, and pitfalls in implementing FL in healthcare, offering practical recommendations to overcome current limitations and outlining potential future research directions.